Annual fuel utilization efficiency

 The method for determining the AFUE for residential furnaces and boilers is the subject of ASHRAE Standard 103.
 A furnace with a thermal efficiency (ηth) of 78% may yield an AFUE of only 64% or so, for example, under the standard's test conditions.
 When estimating annual or seasonal energy used by combustion devices, the AFUE is the better efficiency measure to use in the calculations.
 But for an instantaneous fuel consumption rate, the thermal efficiency may be better.

-Note that the theoretical limit for a conventional furnace's instantaneous efficiency is 100%, whereas a heat pump used for building heating may exceed 100%.
+The theoretical limit for a conventional furnace's instantaneous efficiency is 100%, whereas a heat pump used for building heating may exceed 100%.
 For example, a COP of 1.5 is equivalent to 150%.
 Heat pumps are readily available for electric and gas sources.
 So from a theoretical perspective, in some use cases the name "efficiency" may be misleading.